Ch3ri0ur/PirateDoc/docs/Pirate-Hook/pirate-serial-protocol.md

 To make the Website [Pirate Flag](../Pirate-Flag/00-flag.md) as dynamic as possible and to reduce the effort of creating one, the Master also sends information about each generated Send and Receive variable.
 This way the website generates from this data directly a basic layout with all Components.
 The informations contain Name, Type and some more parameter that will be listed in a section below.

+All Symbols used in the Protocol are based on ASCII values and are only one character long and Strings are only char arrays with an '\0' at the end.

+<a id="IDOffset"></a>
+ID's of Messages have an offset of '0x30', what represents a '0' in ASCII.
+This is to make the first 10 Messages better readable in the Terminal.

 ## Master to Slave